AdobeDocs/experience-platform.en/help/segmentation/api/edge-segmentation.md

 The following section lists frequently asked questions regarding edge segmentation:

-### How long does it take for a segment to be available on Edge?
+### How long does it take for a segment to be available on the Edge Network?

-It takes up to one hour for a segment to be available on Edge.
+It takes up to one hour for a segment to be available on the Edge Network.